 Our doctors can provide the prescription medication you need to make a fast recovery and deal with any recurring symptoms.

 If you're looking for ways to treat thrush and stop it coming back, an online consultation with one of our experienced UK doctors will provide the advice and treatment you need.

 You'll be able to chat discreetly with our doctors from the comfort of your own home, at a time to suit you.

 Join the thousands of people who get expert medical advice, right here every day.
 Our UK GPs can treat a full range of issues - deal with yours today.

-Thrush is a type of yeast infection that most women will get at some point in their lives and while less common - it can also affect men.
+Thrush is a common vaginal yeast infection that affects around 75% of women at some point in their lives.